spierala/mini-rx-store/README.md

 }
 ```

-Usually you would create a new `MiniFeature` inside long living Modules/Services.
+Usually you would create a new `Feature` inside long living Modules/Services.

 #### Create an Action:
 ```